Create and Discover Clusters

 Specify a cluster name and click Create Cluster to try a default cluster.
 Cloud Center prompts you if you need to create a new SSH key.
 You might want to configure other cluster settings, such as cluster size, machine types and storage options.
 For example, for deep learning, choose a Machine type with GPUs such as the P2 or G3 instances.

 Select the Region where your cluster will run.
 Consider your location and connectivity.
-Select a Network and Subnet that meet the requirements for Connecting a Desktop Computer (Client Machine) to MATLAB Parallel Server Running on the Amazon EC2 Cloud.
+Select a Network and Subnet that meet the requirements for Connecting a Desktop Computer (Client Machine) to MATLAB Parallel Server Running on the Amazon EC2 Cloud (Cloud Integrations).
 You can only use the Amazon Virtual Private Cloud (VPC) network type with Cloud Center.
-For more information, see Configure AWS VPC for Cloud Center.
+For more information, see Configure AWS VPC for Cloud Center (Cloud Integrations).

 Select Personal Cluster or Shareable Cluster.